dynamsoft-docs/mobile-document-scanner-docs-js/codegallery/usecase/sample4.md

         }
     });

-    // Register an event in `perspectiveViewer` to add existing image(s). perspectiveViewer.on("addNew",() => {
+    // Register an event in `perspectiveViewer` to add existing image(s) perspectiveViewer.on("addNew",() => {
         ......
     });

-    // Register an event in `perspectiveViewer` to download the result image(s) in PDF format. perspectiveViewer.on("downloadPDF",() => {
+    // Register an event in `perspectiveViewer` to download the result image(s) in PDF format perspectiveViewer.on("downloadPDF",() => {
         perspectiveViewer.currentDocument.saveToPdf().then((blob) => {
             const url = URL.createObjectURL(blob);